 Different views on development arises in the context of the Special & Differential (S&D) treatment agenda in the WTO to address the constraints imposed by multilateral rules.
 The full scope of S&D in the various WTO Agreements includes differential rules and capacity building.
 There was no progress at the Conference to the agreement at the previous Ministerial Conference in 2015 to hold further talks on a new “special safeguard mechanism” that developing countries would be able to use to raise tariffs temporarily in order to protect domestic producers from sudden import surges or price depressions.
 Nor was there – as agreed at the previous Conference- a “permanent solution” to the problems that some developing countries face under WTO farm subsidy rules when buying food at government-set prices as part of their public stockholding programmes for food security purposes.

 Although the Director-General of the WTO, Roberto Azevedo, insists that this is not the case, there seems to be widespread, if unofficial, agreement that the Doha Development Round, initiated in 2001, with its promise of a multilateral deal on trade measures for development has been abandoned and replaced by interstate treaties.
-A proposal for such a treaty between the US and the EU, has become the focus of attention for Trade Justice campaigners [see under TTIP].

 The issue of cotton has been on the agenda of the WTO since The Cotton Sub-Committee was set up in November 2004 to focus on cotton in the Doha Round talks (see below) as a result of the decision earlier that year which stated that cotton would be addressed “ambitiously, expeditiously and specifically” within the agriculture negotiations.
 This commitment remains unfulfilled.
 Although the briefing note on the WTO website gives the impression of positive moves at Nairobi to assist these farmers, the international Fair Trade Advocacy Office has published a report entitled Power to West African Farmers which identifies the weak position of the farmers.
 The report makes recommendations to West African Governments, the European Union Institutions and the G7 counties for actions which would empower them.
 Among these are that cotton-producing countries should consider launching a dispute settlement case at the WTO and, at the same time, try to find a political solution as the US found with Brazil.
 This solution made available reparations which could be used to promote measures towards the improvement of cotton supply chains, in particular to guarantee a living income for small cotton farmers and living wages for their workers.